-The Northern Basque Country or Hegoalde, is an autonomous community of northern Spain (attributed by the Spanish Constitution of 1978).
+The Southern Basque Country or Hegoalde, is an autonomous community of northern Spain (attributed by the Spanish Constitution of 1978).
 It includes the Basque provinces of Alava or Araba (capital is Vitoria-Gasteiz) Biscay or Bizkaia (capital is Bilbao) and Gipuzkoa (capital: Donostia-San Sebastian).

 DONOSTIA - SAN SEBASTIAN